fastrizwaan/mpv-video-cutter/README.md

 # mpv-video-cutter-linux

-This is a fork of https://github.com/rushmj/mpv-video-cutter with patch to work with multiple cuts and flatpak support.
-And OSD message for enhancements.
+## This is a fork of https://github.com/rushmj/mpv-video-cutter

+## ### Features

+1. Patch to work with multiple video segments/cuts. (replace \n with ;)

+2. OSD message for enhancements.

+3. Flatpak support (with default directory to ~/Videos/mpv-video-cutter-linux/)

 Before using it,mpv and ffmpeg should be installed.support mac os x and linux,if you want it supports windows,you can write CMD instead of Bash Shell.